Paulracisz/PaulRacisz/README.md

 ### 📖 Currently Building

-I am building a mock shoe store using Angular 21 for the front-end, and designing and implementing an API in Java for the backend.
+I am building C# and SQL UI applications to learn more about that tech stack!

 I'm working on the finishing touches to a [**React Native Bible Reader App**](https://github.com/Paulracisz/lucerna-bible-app) focused on simplicity, clean UI/UX, and offline-first usability.
 It's a project straight from the heart, blending my love for faith and technology.
 The project is now deployed at: https://lucerna-bible-app.vercel.app/ or you can see a live, embedded demo at my portfolio website: https://paulracisz.com/#lucerna